The 21 Best Swimming Spots In Sydney (That Aren’t Beaches)

 Elvina Track Pool

-If you enjoy your swim with a side of waterfalls head to Ku-ring-gai Chase National Park for utter tranquillity.
-A 7 kilometre return walk will take you to this beautiful pool at the top of a waterfall, backed up with a great view – and it’s only 45 mins from Sydney.
+If you enjoy your swim with a side of waterfalls, head to Ku-ring-gai Chase National Park for utter tranquillity.
+A 7km return walk will take you to the beautiful Elvina Track Pool at the top of a waterfall, backed up with a great view – and it’s only 45 minutes from Sydney.

 Where: Ku-ring-gai Chase National Park, NSW